giantswarm/app-catalog-qa/README.md

 More validations:

-- Check whether the app is included in Changes & Releases in docs
 - Validate kubeVersion
 - Find app duplicates, also in several catalogs
 - Too similar names in apps (grafana and grafana-app)